 Data protection law and VPN’s origin location are not the only variables to this concept.
-Server speed also contributes in finding the best VPN country.
+Server speed also contributes to finding the best VPN country.
 Speed matters for hassle-free browsing, all your internet need only depends on server speed.
 Less speed means you are out of the race from entertainment, digital transaction, accessing foreign materials, and privacy.

 VPN vendors often provide a large number of the server to the users, making it available near to the user’s location.
 Near the server location, better is speed.
 This is why NordVPN provides more than 5460 server options in more than 60 countries to its user for faster speed.

 Based on User’s Privacy Level

 All human beings have three lives: public, private, and secret and privacy is in our hands only.
 Look for every aspect of the security parameter before connecting your VPN.
 Countries other than the EU have a clear and simple policy, which means they have ordered telecommunication and VPN providers no to store privacy logs.
 This now known as no-log privacy.